ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 ### Good: Memoization

-The [memoization](https://en.wikipedia.org/wiki/Memoization) technique relies on the same idea as the previous section's example: look up results from a table of previously computed values.
+The [memoization](https://en.wikipedia.org/wiki/Memoization) technique relies on the same idea as the previous section's example: lookup results from a table of previously computed values.

 However, instead of precomputing everything, memoization uses a cache that is populated when calling the function.
 Either, the provided parameters
 * are found in the cache (it is a hit) and the stored result is returned, or they